 If that’s the plan, mindfulness is the path.
 It teaches students how to quiet themselves — get to a place where their mind is settled sufficiently to pay full attention to the task at hand.
 Experts offer many suggestions for incorporating mindfulness into your classroom experience.
 Consider:

-- pause and take a deep breath before beginning an activity or in the middle of performing it
+- pause and take a deep breath before beginning an activity

 - reflect on an activity as a group

 - reflect on the student’s experience and background and how that relates to the topic